Descendant log Gromov-Witten invariants for toric varieties and tropical curves

-\begin{rmk} One should think of $d^{\trop}_{g,m,\Delta}$ as the expected dimension of the moduli space of genus $g$ degree $\Delta$ tropical curves in $N_{\bb{Q}}$ with $m$ vertex markings.
+\begin{rmk} One should think of $d^{\trop}_{g,\Delta}$ as the expected dimension of the moduli space of genus $g$ degree $\Delta$ tropical curves in $N_{\bb{Q}}$.
 Indeed, by \eqref{e-infty}, for any such tropical curve $\Gamma$.
-From Lemma \ref{General} below, generic non-superabundant $\Gamma$ should be general, which in the absence of $\psi$-class conditions means that the vertex marking $\mu$ is injective, that unmarked vertices are trivalent, and that marked vertices are bivalent.
-In this case, $d^{\trop}_{g,m,\Delta}$ reduces to $n+\?{e}-ng$, which by Definition \ref{superabundant} is the dimension of the tropical moduli space in a neighborhood of the non-superabundant $\Gamma$. \end{rmk}
+From Lemma \ref{General} below, generic non-superabundant $\Gamma$ should be general, which in the absence of $\psi$-class conditions means that all vertices are trivalent (thus $\ov(\Gamma)=0$).
+In this case, $d^{\trop}_{g,\Delta}$ reduces to $n+\?{e}-ng$, which by Definition \ref{superabundant} is the dimension of the tropical moduli space in a neighborhood of the non-superabundant $\Gamma$. \end{rmk}